HemangVora/Data-Context-Market/server/README.md

    - Replace `0xYourEthereumAddress` with your actual Ethereum address where you want to receive payments.
    - The `/download` endpoint doesn't require a private key - downloads are public.
    - The `/upload` endpoint requires a valid `PRIVATE_KEY` for authentication.
+   - `SEPOLIA_RPC_URL` is required for smart contract registration.
+You can get a free RPC URL from Infura, Alchemy, or use a public RPC like `https://rpc.sepolia.org`.

 3. **Run the server:**
    ```bash